avapolzin/rahrah/README.md

 # `rahrah`
 [![DOI](https://zenodo.org/badge/894175735.svg)](https://doi.org/10.5281/zenodo.14300869)

 University-inspired matplotlib color palettes and colormaps.
+Perfect for theming talks and posters or just showing your loyalty to/love for a particular institution :)

 Colors are taken directly from University branding guidelines, so there is no specific effort toward perceptual uniformity or accessibility for color blindness beyond the aesthetic choices I made in putting the palettes/colormaps together.
 Please check your plots/figures with [COBLIS](https://www.color-blindness.com/coblis-color-blindness-simulator/) or similar.

 ## Installation
 To install: